 The NPIP H5/H7 Avian Influenza Monitored certification held by meat-type chicken and turkey slaughter plants, commercial egg laying operations, and states, have played a primary role in helping sustain interstate commerce and access to export markets from unaffected regions during times of AIV outbreaks of significance affecting Commercial Poultry in the US.

 It seems arguable that our animal health related systems and infrastructure that extend beyond the individual producer’s or packer’s farm gate have not kept pace with the needs of the highly mobile, interconnected, and export centric industry of today.

-This US SHIP ASF-CSF Certification Program serves to pilot a 21st century pathway forward among interested pork producers, packers, and states.
+US SHIP serves to pilot a 21st century pathway forward among interested pork producers, packers, and states.